 Many people are much happier after divorce.

 - More control over your home and life.
 If your spouse’s bad money habits were a source of contention, now you can have control of how much you spend and save.
-If they were a slob, now you can control how messy or clean your home is.
+If they were a slob or neat-freak, now you can control how messy or clean your home is.

 - Start anew.
 Many people thrill in starting a new life, on their own terms.

 What are the disadvantages if I should ended up getting a divorce?